UniStudents/Saffron/README.md

 We recommend a specific order for using the available parsers.

-* If the desired website is based an [`WordPress`](https://wordpress.com/) and the WordPress Posts API is enabled, then choose the `wordpress-v2` parser.
+* If the desired website is based an [`WordPress`](https://wordpress.com/) and the WordPress articles API is enabled, then choose the `wordpress-v2` parser.
 * If the desired website supports [`RSS`](https://en.wikipedia.org/wiki/RSS) feed. then choose the `rss` parser.
 * If the desired website has a structured form, the use the `html` parser.